ultraq/jaxb-utilities/README.md

 ------------

 ### Standalone distribution
-Download a copy of of the pre-compiled JAR from [the Downloads section](jaxb-utilities/downloads) or build the project from the source code here on GitHub.
+Copy the JAR from [the latest download bundle](http://www.ultraq.net.nz/downloads/programming/JAXB Utilities 1.2.2.zip), or build the project from the source code here on GitHub.

 ### For Maven and Maven-compatible dependency managers